podman-create - Man Page

 • Name (“jonah”).

-Podman generates a UUID for each container, and if a name is not assigned to the container with --name then it generates a random string name.
+Podman generates a UUID for each container, and if no name is assigned to the container using --name, Podman generates a random string name.
 The name can be useful as a more human-friendly way to identify containers.
 This works for both background and foreground containers.
+The container's name is also added to the /etc/hosts file using the container's primary IP address (also see the --add-host option).

 --network=mode, --net